Taking steroids long term

 • recently had repeated courses

-• have taken another short course within 1 year of stopping long-term therapy
+• have taken another short course of steroids within 1 year of stopping long-term therapy

 Your body normally makes steroids by itself, as these are needed to be healthy.
 When you take oral steroids for a few weeks or more, your body may reduce or stop making its own steroids.

-If you then stop taking oral steroids suddenly, your body does not have any steroids.
+If you then stop taking oral steroids suddenly, your body doesn't have any steroids.
 This can cause various withdrawal symptoms until your body starts making more natural steroids over a few weeks.
 The withdrawal symptoms can be serious and even life threatening.

-If you have been taking high dose or long-term steroids and your dose is reduced gradually, your body gradually starts its natural production of steroids and the withdrawal symptoms do not occur.
+If you've been taking high dose or long-term steroids and your dose is reduced gradually, your body gradually starts its natural production of steroids and you can avoid withdrawal symptoms.

 Stopping steroids suddenly can cause various withdrawal symptoms until your body starts making more natural steroids over a few weeks.
 The withdrawal symptoms can be serious and even life threatening.